 Guy Kawasaki is the chief evangelist of Canva, a graphics design online service, and an executive fellow at the Haas School of Business at UC Berkeley.
 Formerly, he was an advisor to the Motorola business unit of Google and chief evangelist of Apple.
 He is also the author of APE, What the Plus!, Enchantment, and nine other books.
 Kawasaki has a BA from Stanford University and an MBA from UCLA as well as an honorary doctorate from Babson College.

-Dave Crenshaw is the master of building productive leaders.
-He has appeared in Time magazine, USA Today, Fast Company, and the BBC News.
-His courses on LinkedIn Learning have received millions of views.
-He has written four books and counting, including The Myth of Multitasking: How "Doing It All" Gets Nothing Done, which was published in six languages and is a time management bestseller.
-As an author, speaker, and online instructor, Dave has transformed hundreds of thousands of business leaders worldwide.
-Find out more at DaveCrenshaw.com.
+Dave has appeared in Time magazine, USA Today, Fast Company, and the BBC News.
+His courses on LinkedIn Learning have been viewed tens of millions of times.
+His five books have been published in eight languages, the most popular of which is The Myth of Multitasking—a time management bestseller.
+As an author, speaker, and online instructor, Dave has transformed the lives and careers of hundreds of thousands around the world.
+You can download a free copy of Dave's book The Result and learn more at DaveCrenshaw.com.

 Eddie Davila is the associate chair for the Supply Chain Management program at Arizona State University.In addition to serving as associate chair, Eddie is a principal lecturer for the highly ranked Supply Chain Management program in the W.P.
 Carey School of Business at Arizona State University.
 Eddie has taught over 30,000 students in person and millions more online via videos and digital textbooks.
 His digital content is used by both top-ranked universities and Fortune 500 companies around the world.
 He has also provided consulting services for companies in the energy, publishing, retail, technology, global health, and agriculture industries.
 Eddie likes to spend his spare time on a yoga mat.